 Directions:

-Put all of the ingredients into a small saucepan and heat the mixture on very low heat with gentle stirring to keep the herbs from sticking to the saucepan, until the tiny pieces of minced garlic come to the surface sizzling.
+Put all of the ingredients into a small saucepan and heat the mixture on very low heat with gentle stirring to keep the herbs from sticking to the saucepan, until the tiny pieces of diced garlic come to the surface sizzling.
 Then turn off the heat.

 Dispense the saucepan contents while hot into an 8 ounce canning jar and close it by screwing on a lid & ring.
-You can store it in a cupboard or food pantry as long as you plan to use it within a month or two, otherwise let it age for a week and then refrigerate it, noting that you will have to microwave it later before using it to re-liquefy the olive oil.
+You can store it in a cupboard or food pantry as long as you plan to use it within a month or two.
+Otherwise let it age for a week and then refrigerate it, noting that you will have to microwave it later before using it to re-liquefy the olive oil.

 This appetizer goes very well with a nice glass of crisp chilled white wine like Pinot Grigio.